freelan-developers/teapot/docs/source/the_party_file.rst

 source
   A source designates the location and the method where and how to fetch the source files for an attendee.
 While the most common case is downloading a file using HTTP, one can also copy a file locally, through a network share or from Github. fetcher
   A fetcher is the entity that is responsible for handling a specific type of source.
-Usually, fetchers are smart enough to recognize sources from their format and you should have to care too much about them. unpacker
+Usually, fetchers are smart enough to recognize sources from their format and you should not have to care too much about them. unpacker
-  An unpacker is the entity that is responsible for turning a compressed archive (ZIP file or `.tar.gz` for instance) into a source files directory. build
+  An unpacker is the entity that is responsible for turning a compressed archive (ZIP file or `.tar.gz` for instance) into a source tree. builder
-  A build is the list of commands to execute in order to transform the attendee source into a compiled set of binaries (or whatever a build process can produce).
-Builds rely a lot on *environments*. environment
+  A builder is the list of commands to execute in order to transform the attendee source into a compiled set of binaries (or whatever a build process can produce).
+Builders rely a lot on *environments*. environment
   An environment is a set of environment variables, shell value and inheritance parameters that wraps one or several builds.
 An environment defines the tools to use and their options.